swt30/thesis/chapters/02-eos/02-eos.md

 The equation of state that I used necessarily has some uncertainty in it, especially in regions near the critical point of water^[@Wagner2002] and at high temperatures and pressures where there are sometimes conflicting experimental and theoretical data.^[@Baraffe2008]
 The error in the equation of state varies depending on the original data source.
-For the region encompassed by the IAPWS data,^[@Wagner2002] the density uncertainty is approximately 0.01 per cent (liquid and solid), 0.03 to 0.1 per cent (vapour), and up to 0.5 per cent in the region around and beyond the critical point.
+For the region encompassed by the IAPWS data,^[@Wagner2002] the density uncertainty is approximately 0.01% (liquid and solid), 0.03 to 0.1% (vapour), and up to 0.5% in the region around and beyond the critical point.
 @Wagner2002 give a more detailed breakdown of these errors in their section 6.3.2, in particular figure 6.1.
-I estimate that the error beyond these regions is closer to 1 per cent if we extrapolate beyond the table and assume that the uncertainty continues to increase at higher temperatures and pressures.
+I estimate that the error beyond these regions is closer to 1% if we extrapolate beyond the table and assume that the uncertainty continues to increase at higher temperatures and pressures.
-For the supercritical fluid, plasma and superionic phases in the data of @French2009, they state that "the QMD EOS is accurate up to 1 per cent for the conditions relevant for the giant planet’s interiors of our solar system."
+For the supercritical fluid, plasma and superionic phases in the data of @French2009, they state that "the QMD EOS is accurate up to 1% for the conditions relevant for the giant planet’s interiors of our solar system."
-For the ice VII phase, the measurements of @Sugimura2010 have errors of between 0.003 per cent and 0.5 per cent.
+For the ice VII phase, the measurements of @Sugimura2010 have errors of between 0.003% and 0.5%.
 Finally, it is not possible to give a meaningful uncertainty estimate at higher pressures where no measurements exist, but I do not treat the temperature dependence there anyway.

-> TODO: choose one of either "per cent" and % throughout the rest of the dissertation ("per cent" is MNRAS style)

 ### How my EOS improves on previous work

-> TODO: fill in short summary of where my EOS is better
+The final software package, WaterData.jl, has the following advantages.

+- It spans a wide range of pressure--temperature space relevant for the structures of planetary interiors.
+Most other equations of state are intended for use only in an appropriate limit, or contain no temperature dependence, or are only applicable for colder planets.
+I specifically sought out high-temperature
+- It is based on the latest available experimental data, and it uses temperature-dependent formulations for the pressure--temperature--density relation where possible.
+- It comprises both functional and tabular data sources and unifies them under a single interface.
+- Its structure is modular: it is easy to swap out part of the representation of the EOS or to add a new region of phase space not yet covered.
+For example, if new high-pressure experiments produce results for the heat capacity and density of water in the ice X phase, they can easily be added to the EOS.
+- It provides tools to export the data in a raw format or to interpolate and grid the data.
+- It contains routines for numerical inversion with sensible defaults, which facilitate the addition of functional equations of state.
+- It provides heat capacity information in the vapour/gas phase covered by the IAPWS formulation, which is the region of phase space with the greatest heat capacity variation, and extrapolates sensibly outside this region.

 ## Making the data freely available

-I have made the equation of state freely available online at [github.com/swt30/WaterData.jl](http://www.github.com/swt30/WaterData.jl)
+I have made the equation of state freely available online at [github.com/swt30/WaterData.jl](http://www.github.com/swt30/WaterData.jl).
+This chapter was also published as part of our first paper "In hot water: effects of temperature-dependent interiors on the radii of water-rich super-Earths".^[@Thomas2016]

 > TODO: actually deliver on this promise now that Oli is finishing with the code!